-The production of raw milk on the EU's farms was a provisional 170.1 million tonnes in 2017, which represents a year-on-year increase of 1.9 million tonnes.
-The increase in production can be put in some context by looking at production levels in the run-up to the abolition of quotas; EU farms produced 164.8 million tonnes of raw milk in 2014 and 159.0 million tonnes in 2013.
+The production of raw milk on the EU's farms was a provisional 172.2 million tonnes in 2018, which represents a year-on-year increase of 1.6 million tonnes.
+This higher level of production can be put in some context by looking at production levels in the run-up to the abolition of quotas; EU farms produced 164.8 million tonnes of raw milk in 2014 and 159.0 million tonnes in 2013.

-The average apparent milk yield per cow across the EU topped 7 000 kg in 2017
+The average apparent milk yield per cow across the EU still rising

-One fifth of all the EU's cows' milk collected by dairies in Germany
+One fifth of all the EU's cows' milk was collected by dairies in Germany

-Not only was one fifth of the EU's cows' milk produced on farms in Germany, but one fifth (20.6 %) was processed by dairies in 2017.
-Indeed, just as Germany, France, the United Kingdom, the Netherlands, Poland and Italy together provided a little over two-thirds (68.6 %) of the raw cows' milk produced on farms, so they also accounted for a little over two-thirds (69.9 %) of cows' milk collected by dairies (see Figure 3).
+Traditionally, hygiene rules have required that the collection of milk has been frequent and moved over a short distance between farms and dairies.
+The development of cooling tanks on farms and of bigger milk tankers have made this sanitary issue less critical.
+Meanwhile, the removal of national milk quotas has contributed to cross-border milk flows between farms and between dairies.
+Nevertheless, this is relatively limited.
+In 2018, one-fifth of the EU's cows' milk was produced by farms in Germany and a similar proportion (20.8 %) was processed by German dairies.
+Indeed, just as Germany, France, the United Kingdom, the Netherlands, Poland and Italy together provided a little over two-thirds (68.5 %) of the raw cows' milk produced, so they also accounted for a little over two-thirds (69.7 %) of cows' milk collected by dairies (see Figure 3).

-Whereas milk collected from these other animals was dwarfed by that from cows in most of these countries, there were some exceptions.
-A majority (57.1 %) of the milk delivered to dairies in Greece came from ewes and goats in 2017 (see Figure 4).
-Between one fifth and one quarter (22.5 %) of milk delivered to dairies in Cyprus also came from ewes and goats.
+Whilst cows' milk is the major milk used by EU dairies, in several Member States other milks contribute significantly to milk production.
+In 2018, Spain produced 1.0 million tonnes of milk from ewes and goats, with Greece and France both producing 0.8 million tonnes.
+Italy also produced 0.7 million tonnes of milk from animals other than cows and this included almost all of the EU's production of milk from buffaloes.
+Whereas the collection of these other milks was dwarfed by that from cows in most countries, there were some exceptions.
+A majority (57.1 %) of the milk delivered to dairies in Greece came from ewes and goats in 2018 (see Figure 4).
+A little over one fifth (22.5 %) of milk delivered to dairies in Cyprus also came from ewes and goats.

 Two thirds of all EU's milk delivered to dairies used to make cheese and butter

 The milk delivered to dairies is processed into a number of fresh and manufactured products.
 Dairy products are recorded in terms of their weight.
-It is thus difficult to compare the various products (for example, fresh milk and milk powder).
-The volume of whole or skimmed milk used in the dairy processes provides more comparable figures .
+It is thus difficult to compare the quantities of various products (for example, tonnes of fresh milk and of milk powder).
+The volume of whole or skimmed milk used in dairy processes provides more comparable figures .

-Indeed, 17.4 million tonnes of skimmed milk together with 58.1 million tonnes of whole milk was used to produce 10.2 million tonnes of cheese in 2017.
-Together, the production of cheese and butter used two-thirds (66.3 %) of all the whole milk processed by dairies (see Infographic 1).
+Indeed, 17.0 million tonnes of skimmed milk together with 59.1 million tonnes of whole milk were used to produce 10.3 million tonnes of cheese in 2018.
+Together, the production of cheese and butter used two-thirds (67.1 %) of all the whole milk available to dairies (see Infographic 1).

-The EU produced 30.7 million tonnes of drinking milk, 12.8 million tonnes of which was from skimmed milk and a further 17.5 million tonnes of whole milk.
-Drinking milk accounted for about one tenth (11.1 %) of all the whole milk processed by dairies in 2017.
+The EU also produced 30.1 million tonnes of drinking milk, 12.6 million tonnes of which was from skimmed milk and a further 17.3 million tonnes of which was from whole milk.
+Drinking milk accounted for about one-tenth (11.0 %) of all the whole milk used by dairies in 2018.

-The United Kingdom produced a little more than one fifth (22.5 % or 6.9 million tonnes) of the EU's drinking milk in 2017.
-Among the Member States, Germany produced the most cheese (2.2 million tonnes, 21.8 % of the EU total), closely followed by France (a provisional 1.9 million tonnes, 18.8 % of the EU total) and with Italy producing a little less still (1.3 million tonnes, 12.4 % of the EU total).
+The United Kingdom produced 6.8 million tonnes of drinking milk in 2018, by far the largest quantity among Member States, accounting for a little over one fifth (22.5 %) of the EU total.
+Germany produced the most cheese among Member States (2.2 million tonnes, 21.8 % of the EU total), closely followed by France (a provisional 1.9 million tonnes, 18.5 % of the EU total), with Italy the next highest (1.3 million tonnes, 12.7 % of the EU total).